-I now have my advanced brown belt and train 4 hrs a week and teach another 4 hrs to junior students, as I work towards my junior black belt.
-I attend as many seminars and retreats offered in Victoria as I can, and have also attended multiple aikido camps in Calgary.
+I now have my Junior Black Belt and train 4 hrs a week and teach another 4 hrs to junior students, as I work towards my Intermediate Black belt.
+I attend as many seminars and retreats offered in Victoria as I can, and have also attended multiple aikido camps in Vancouver and Calgary.

 I am excited about our new dojo and look forward to growing Rock Water Aikikai.